-Feature special offers and discounts on your website.
-Make sure that your holiday offers are featured prominently on your home page.
-Update your website's images, keywords and search engine optimization to help shoppers find your business in search results.
+Highlight your special offers and discounts.
+Make sure that your holiday offers are featured prominently on your home page, and update your website's images, keywords and search engine optimization to help shoppers find your business in search results, Lechner said.
+She also advised frequently posting your special offers to your top social media sites, such as Facebook, Twitter and Pinterest.

-Share your holiday offers on social media.
-You should frequently post your special offers to your top social media sites, such as Facebook, Twitter and Pinterest.
-Linking your posts back to your website will promote calls and orders, and drive more traffic to your website.
-You will also see increased awareness and followers of your social channels when customers share your offers with their friends.
+"Linking your posts back to your website will promote calls and orders, and drive more traffic to your website," Lechner said.
+"You will also see increased awareness and followers of your social channels when customers share your offers with their friends."

-"You may want to consider adding temporary help to answer the additional calls, if you think you will need it.
-A simple answering service can ensure you don't miss a call and lets customers know you plan to get back to them quickly.
+"You may want to consider adding temporary help to answer the additional calls, if you think you will need it," Lechner said.
+"A simple answering service can ensure you don't miss a call and lets customers know you plan to get back to them quickly."

 This article was originally published in 2013 and was updated Oct.
 15, 2015.

 Correction: A previous version of this article misidentified Deborah Szajngarten's title.